Utah Consumer Privacy Act (UCPA): an overview

 • providing a different level of quality for goods or services

-However, a controller is allowed to offer “a different price, rate, level, quality, or selection of a good or service to a consumer” if that customer has opted out of targeted advertising, or if the offer relates to the consumer voluntarily participating in the controller’s loyalty program.
+However, a controller is allowed to offer “a different price, rate, level, quality, or selection of a good or service to a consumer” (Section 302.4(b) UCPA) if that customer has opted out of targeted advertising, or if the offer relates to the consumer voluntarily participating in the controller’s loyalty program.

 Enforcement authority

-The Utah attorney general has full enforcement authority over UCPA compliance and penalties.
-Under the Act, however, the Division of Consumer Protection is tasked with the administration of consumer complaints, and has investigative powers regarding the merit of alleged violations.
+The Utah attorney general has full enforcement authority of UCPA.
+However, the Division of Consumer Protection is responsible for administering consumer complaints and has the authority to investigate alleged violations.

 Investigations and cure period